rgiot/demo.revision2025.40yo/Readme.md

+# 40 Years Amstrad CPC Mini Demo

+This is the public repository of the 40 Years Amstrad CPC Mini Demo to be released at Revision 2025.
+It only serves to publicly export the demosystem, and the programming kit to allow participants to work on their part.
+The repository will never contain the parts of the participants nor the final demo (at least until it as been finally released).

 # Rules

+**Rules are not yet set up and will fore sure evolve.
+I'm mainly expecting feedback**.
+For example I have a concern about the 512 bytes limitation that is probably too huuge in view of the demosystem & player size.

  - 512 per group max after shrinkler when crunching the part alone.
 We expect then a better compression when mixed with all other parts.
 Extra bytes are for the demo system ;)
  - Possibility to offer extra space to another group